 Understanding weather limitations

-Effect of icing in flights and on approach
+Effect of icing in flight and on approach

 Trim failure

-Nose gear shimmy due to cross wind on landings.se gear shimmy due to cross wind on landing.
+Nose gear shimmy due to cross wind on landings.

 Cross Wind take offs and landings